kubevirt/community/design-proposals/nic-hotplug/nic-hotplug.md

 is created, but also on-demand - i.e. whenever the pod's `k8s.v1.cni.cncf.io/networks` are updated.

-To do that, a controller residing on a long lived process must be introduced.
+To do that, a controller residing on a long-lived process must be introduced.
 An important detail to take into account is this controller will end up being a CNI client; as a result, it needs to instruct CNI with parameters such as container id, and container netns path (which are CNI inputs).
 For this, this